 Here are a selection of the comments that were made:

-Ironically, compensation has not actually even been discussed in this case, Sally is suing the promoter in order to gain a legal precedence so that likeminded businesses will need to adhere to the Equality Act.
-Should there in fact be any compensation, his will be wiped out by the excessive legal fees in order to deal with this injustice.
-It is clear that despite having the Equality Act rooted in UK law, deaf people are being discriminated against in every day life.
+Ironically, compensation has not actually even been discussed in this case.
+Sally is suing the promoter in order to gain a legal precedence.
+This will mean likeminded businesses will need to adhere to the Equality Act.
+Should there in fact be any compensation; this will be wiped out by the excessive legal fees in order to deal with this injustice.
+It is clear that despite having the Equality Act rooted in UK law; deaf people are being discriminated against in every day life.

 And one comment in particular that just shows how many people still have crazy misconceptions: